Integrability, susy $SU(2)$ matter gauge theories and black holes: Applications of gauge-integrability correspondence

 \section{Applications of gauge-integrability correspondence}

-We now show some applications of the gauge-integrability correspondence as new results on both sides.
-In particular, for gauge theory we find a gauge interpretation of integrability's functional relations, namely as exact $R$-symmetry relations never found before to our knowledge.
-For integrability instead we find new formulas for the local integrals of motions in terms of the asymptotic gauge periods, which may sometimes be convenient.
+We now show some applications of the gauge-integrability correspondence, as new results on both sides.
+In particular, for gauge theory we find an interpretation of integrability's functional relations, as exact $R$-symmetry relations, never found before to our knowledge.
+For integrability instead we find new convenient formulae for the local integrals of motions in terms of the asymptotic gauge periods.